 Blog

 Most expats moving to Ecuador end up choosing between two residency visas: the Pensioner Visa (Jubilado) and the Investor Visa (Inversionista).
-Both grant temporary residency for two years, both lead to permanent residency, and both allow you to live and work in Ecuador.
-The difference is how you qualify.
+Both grant temporary residency for two years and both lead to permanent residency.
+The difference is how you qualify: the Pensioner Visa is income-based and does not authorize employment during temporary residency; the Investor Visa is asset-based and carries work authorization.

 The Pensioner Visa requires ongoing monthly income of at least $1,446 from a pension, Social Security, or equivalent source.
 The Investor Visa requires a one-time investment of $48,200 in Ecuadorian real estate, a certificate of deposit, or business shares.